andreu-oliver/titta-eeg-demo-experiment/readme.md

 participant_info = ttl.add_participant(pid)
 # Calibrate (must be done independently of Lab).
 You can do it either with the
-# Psychopy build-in calibration, or you can use the Titta calibration by
+# PsychoPy build-in calibration, or you can use the Titta calibration by
 # uncommenting the next two lines.
 # tracker.calibrate(win)
 # win.flip()